 Part 2: How to Use OneDrive for Backup on Windows

 Taking a backup of your files to OneDrive is pretty easy.
 Even though the process is quite similar in all the versions of Windows, we have taken an example of Windows 7 in this tutorial.
 You can either manually transfer files to OneDrive or sync your data as well.
 Let's understand how to backup files to OneDrive in a stepwise manner.

 Download and Install OneDrive

-Visit Microsoft OneDrive website right here and download it on your system.
+- Visit the Microsoft OneDrive website right here and download it on your system.
 Make sure that you pick the relevant version of Windows.

-Open the installer and agree to the terms and condition.
+- Open the installer and agree to the terms and conditions.
 Click on the "Get Started" button to initiate the setup.

 Add Files & Folders to the OneDrive Desktop

 After installing OneDrive on your Windows system, you can easily backup files to OneDrive by following these steps:

 - After installing OneDrive desktop application on your PC, you can access it anytime.
 The easiest way to do it is by simply selecting its icon from the taskbar shortcuts.
 Just right-click its icon and open it.